-The festival is generally celebrated in the month of October and is known to be the biggest occasion in cities like Delhi and Mumbai.
+The festival is generally celebrated in October and is the biggest occasion in cities like Delhi and Mumbai.
 To travel there, all you have to do is take a flight to the capital city.
 Make sure you have some ethnic clothes to wear.

-Definitely known for its dances, drama, culture songs, street food and beautiful looking pandals, Durga Puja is another beautiful occasion celebrated exclusively in Kolkata (the east side of India) during the month of September and October.
+Definitely known for its dances, drama, cultural songs, street food, and beautiful looking pandals, Durga Puja is another beautiful occasion celebrated exclusively in Kolkata (the east side of India) during September and October.

-This is that time of the year where Bengalis from across the world come together for some pandal hopping, great feasts and to spend time with friends and family.
-Kolkata happens to be extremely crowded during this time of the year and the flight tickets are always on the rise.
-Therefore, if you are planning to visit Kolkata for this occasion, make sure to get your flight tickets booked a few months before.
+This is that time of the year where Bengalis from across the world come together for some pandal hopping, great feasts, and to spend time with friends and family.
+Kolkata happens to be extremely crowded during this time of the year, and the flight tickets are always rising.
+Therefore, if you plan to visit Kolkata for this occasion, make sure to get your flight tickets booked a few months before.

 A 10-day festival, celebrated mostly in Maharashtra and Andhra Pradesh, Ganesh Chaturthi is organized during the month of September.
 This festival consists of Ganesh pujas that are carried out in homes along with an immersion ceremony that gathers thousands of people together.

-Ganesh Chaturthi is celebrated to mark the importance of Lord Ganesh’s birthday, because of which, cultural activities such as dancing, theatre and singing is carried out in full swing.
+Ganesh Chaturthi is celebrated to mark the importance of Lord Ganesh’s birthday, because of which, cultural activities such as dancing, theatre, and singing are carried out in full swing.
 To enjoy the festival, make sure to visit the city of Mumbai.

-During this festival, people decorate their homes with floral designs, prepare a big meal of 13 dishes, wear ethnic clothes and attend cultural events such as snake boat races, clap dances and processions.
-To enjoy the holiday, you can visit the capital city of Kochi in the month of September.
+During this festival, people decorate their homes with floral designs, prepare a big meal of 13 dishes, wear ethnic clothes, and attend cultural events such as snake boat races, clap dances, and processions.
+To enjoy the holiday, you can visit the capital city of Kochi in September.

-You can get a direct flight from the city of Delhi or from any other part of India.
-However, if you’re traveling here directly, you can take a flight that goes to Dubai and then take a connecting flight to Kochi
+You can get a direct flight from the city of Delhi or any other part of India.
+However, if you’re traveling here directly, you can take a flight to Dubai and then take a connecting flight to Kochi.

 If you really want to know what Indian festivals are about, you must experience Holi.
-Generally celebrated in the month of March, Holi is where people gather in open areas and apply color on each other.
+Generally celebrated in March, Holi gathers in open areas and applies color to each other.
 They also carry water guns and water-filled balloons to make the celebration a lot more exciting.